flynnlambrechts/bssrbot-dev/README.md

 ## Work On
 - day next week and week = 4
-- why does Monday lunch work but not lunch Monday
+- why does Monday lunch work but not lunch Monday - SOLVED
 - connecting to DB see baxtabot
 - calendar